Security Tip: Hijacking Domains, the Easy Way?

 How did they do it?

 In many cases, this would be done by hacking the website, but although I own the domain, I wasn’t doing anything with it and it shouldn’t have been pointing at any of my servers.
-Accessing the root domain directly landed me on a “Welcome to nginx!” page, which made it clear it wasn’t my server2.
+Accessing the root domain directly landed me on a “Welcome to nginx!” page, which made it clear it wasn’t my server (Forge servers have a different default page).

 “Welcome to nginx!” default page.